hhandika/ullar/README.md

 ### Quick Start

-For a complete analysis, consider using [SEGUL](https://www.segul.app/) for data cleaning and summary statistics.
+For a complete analysis, consider using [SEGUL](https://www.segul.app/) for alignment cleaning and summary statistics.
 Eventually, all essential features from SEGUL will be integrated into ULLAR, eliminating the need to install SEGUL separately.

 ```bash
 # Step 1: Clean raw reads